Marty Jackley: Representation of T. Denny Sanford

 In 2020, it was reported that T. Denny Sanford, the richest man in South Dakota, was being investigated for possession of child pornography.
 Sanford was represented by Jackley.
 Investigators obtained a search warrant before referring the case to the United States Department of Justice.
 The investigation has led several institutions towards reconsideration of his philanthropy.

 On October 27, 2021, the South Dakota Supreme Court unanimously ruled against the "Implicated Individual" that search warrants that were sought will be unsealed, pending any motion(s) for rehearing.
 On November 17, 2021, the South Dakota Supreme Court unsealed records confirming that T. Denny Sanford was the implicated individual and that five search warrants were issued during the investigation.
 The documents included the contents of the warrants, the return of the warrant and the inventory dating back to 2019.

 Attorney General of South Dakota (2023–present)

 2022 attorney general election

 On March 1, 2021, Jackley announced that he would run for attorney general in the 2022 election.
 He won the general election unopposed.

 Personal life

-Marty lives in Pierre, South Dakota, with his two children, Michael and Isabella.
+Jackley lives in Pierre, South Dakota, with his two children, Michael and Isabella.

-On October 18, 2019, Marty and Angela were divorced citing irreconcilable differences.